-• Like all Medicare health plans, we cover everything that Original Medicare covers.
-For some of these benefits, you pay more in our plan than you would in Original Medicare.
-For others, you pay less.
+- You are covered by both Medicare and Medicaid.
+Medicare covers health care and prescription drugs.
+Medicaid covers your cost sharing for Medicare services.
+Medicaid also covers services Medicare does not cover, like long-term care, home and community-based services, transportation and home health aide service. - Like all Medicare health plans, we cover everything that Original Medicare covers.
 (If you want to know more about the coverage and costs of Original Medicare, look in your Medicare & You 2025 handbook.
 View it online at www.medicare.gov or ask for a copy by calling 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
 TTY users should call 1-877-486-2048.)